hp105/ThirdEye/replit.md

 - Finally attempts default camera as last resort
 - This progressive degradation ensures maximum device compatibility

-**Capture Strategy**: Implements interval-based image capture (1.5 seconds) rather than continuous streaming to:
+**Capture Strategy**: Implements interval-based image capture (1 second) rather than continuous streaming to:
+- Provide fast, responsive descriptions of surroundings
-- Reduce API costs and server load
+- Balance real-time feedback with API costs
-- Provide digestible information flow for users
+- Ensure digestible information flow for users
-- Balance responsiveness with system resources

 **User Interface**: Modern, accessible design with:
 - ThirdEye branding with eye icon and animated effects
 - Live video preview for sighted companions
 - Clear status indicators (visual dots with color states: active/processing/error)
-- Language selection dropdown with 20 languages
+- Language selection dropdown with 20 languages (switchable during operation)
-- Voice speed slider (0.5x - 2.5x) for customizable playback
+- Voice speed slider (0.5x - 2.5x) with real-time adjustment during playback
 - Large, accessible control buttons with icons
 - Gradient background (indigo to purple to pink) for visual appeal
 - Smooth animations and transitions
 - Fully responsive design for mobile and desktop

+**Dynamic Features**:
+- **Real-time Speed Control**: Users can adjust playback speed (0.5x - 2.5x) even while audio is playing, and the change takes effect immediately
+- **Instant Language Switching**: Users can change the output language at any time during operation without stopping the camera - the next description will use the new language

 ### Backend Architecture
 **Flask Application**: Lightweight Python web server chosen for: